Box-counting measure of metric spaces: Box-counting measures of symbolic spaces

-We call $(\SD^\infty, \lambda)$ the \emph{full-symbolic space} with the parameter $(n,m,\SD)$.
-This symbolic space has been used in many works to study the Bedford-McMullen carpets, for example, \cite{McMullen84} on dimensions, \cite{King95,JR11} on multi-fractal analysis, and \cite{Paper-3} on Lipschitz classification.
+Let $\SD\in\mathbb{Z}^d$ be a finite set.
+Then $(\SD^\infty, \lambda)$ is a totally disconnected metric space.
+This symbolic space has been used in many works related to Bedford-McMullen carpets, for example, \cite{King95,JR11} on multi-fractal analysis, and \cite{Paper-3, Yang22} on Lipschitz classification.

-It is seen that a cylinder of rank $k$ of the full-symbolic space is a clopen set, and any two cylinders of rank $k$ have positive distance.
-Hence, $(\SD^\infty, \lambda)$ is always totally disconnected.